net7/firb_project/public/_boxview/docs/tutorial.markdown

     browser's console.log or adding a div to the dom.

-To configure coloring, font styles and other CSS-related aspects of the result you want to get,  build your own stylesheets, following some easy rules.
+To configure coloring, font styles and other CSS-related aspects of the result you want to get you can have a look at css.txt.

-**((REGOLE CSS PER CONFIGURARE HEADER,ICONE,ECCECC OPPURE “RTFM” O GUARDATEVI I CSS IN EXAMPLES/ ?))**